wvulibraries/mfcs/readme.md

 If importing a back mfcs database place the mfcs.sql file in the SQLFiles folder.
 If running in dev mode uncomment the 2024.06.12.1509.sql so the docker user is added.

+# PhpUnit Testing
+PhpUnit is installed via composer the dependicies are stored in the vendor which is mapped to the main data folder outside the docker container.

+./vendor/bin/phpunit tests